-How to make Sidewalk Puffy Paint that’s extremely puffy, colorful, and perfect for outside art with the kids!
+How to make Puffy Sidewalk Paint with 2 ingredients that’s extremely puffy, colorful, and perfect for outside art with the kids.

-We love turning our driveway into a canvass with new art activities like this homemade sidewalk puffy paint or last years Chalk Bomb Paint.
-This recipe only has 2 ingredients so it’s super easy to make, and I LOVE how PUFFY it is turns out.
+This recipe only has 2 ingredients so it’s super easy to make, and I LOVE how PUFFY it turns out.
 It is the best sidewalk puffy paint recipe around if you ask me… :), but don’t take my word for it, check out the video and pictures below.
-Once the puffy paint is dry and the kids are done admiring their artwork it easily washes off with water, returning the driveway back into a boring piece of concrete until the next time the kids decide to paint it again.
+Once the puffy paint is dry and the kids are done admiring their 3D chalk art, it easily cleans up with water and will return your driveway back into a plain piece of concrete until the next time the kids decide to decorate it again.

 Suggested Books to add to the Fun:

 Click photos: Affiliate links to more information on these books we love!

 Homemade Sidewalk Puffy Paint